Woodbury

 Impacts:

-Injuries and Fatalities: There are no reported injuries or fatalities associated with the Woodbury Fire.
+Injuries and Fatalities: There have been no reported injuries or fatalities associated with the Woodbury Fire.

-School and Business Closures: There are no school or business closures reported, though neighboring school districts have noted visible smoke in the area.
+School and Business Closures: There are no school or business closures resulting from this fire.

 Safety Concerns: